adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 categories: css
 ---

-CSS preprocessors are meant to improve CSS development.
+CSS preprocessors are meant to help the development of CSS.
 However, there are many disadvantages to using CSS preprocessors, some of which actually hinder CSS development.
-This article discusses those disadvantages and suggests ways in which to survive, or should I say thrive without a CSS preprocessor.
+In this article, I talk about the disadavantages and suggest ways in which to survive (or should I say?) thrive without a CSS preprocessor.

 ## Issues

 ### Debugging

-Due to the necessary compilation step, source files aren't interpreted directly by the browser, which causes a significant cognitive burden when trying to debug styling.
+Due to having a compilation step, source files aren't interpreted directly by the browser, which causes a significant cognitive burden when trying to debug styling.
 One option is to use source maps but that requires effort to setup and they only work in a limited set of "modern" browsers.
-Developers who care about the users typically test in "older" browsers.
+Developers who care about users typically test in "older" browsers.
 The second option is to hunt down portions of style rules and selectors which is certainly *not* fun.
 As *debugging is twice as hard as programming*, this is a deal breaker for me.
 If this isn't enough to convince you please read on.

 ### More tooling

-Extra tooling is required, which might be made up of command line tools, standalone programs or plugins.
+Extra tooling is required, which might be made up of CLI, GUI or plugins.
 Developers shouldn't be *too* limited in their choice of development setups and with every tool added, there is something that needs setting up, working with, upgrading, maintaining and monitoring; this increases the chance of issues that need attention.

 ### Even more tooling